Information for doctoral researchers

 How will my stipend be affected?

-Some students who are nearing the end of their funded period, have faced significant disruption as a result of the pandemic, and are in receipt of UKRI or University funding may be eligible for short (up to six month) funded extensions.
-Given the individual nature of doctoral programmes, the disruption is being monitored on a case-by-case basis, and in line with UKRI requirements.
+Some UKRI and/or University funded students nearing the end of their funded period who have faced significant disruption may be eligible for short (up to six month) funded extensions.
+Given the individual nature of doctoral programmes, disruption is being monitored on a case-by-case basis, and in line with UKRI requirements.

-If you wish to discuss your eligibility, please contact your supervisor in the first instance.
+Doctoral Researchers who are eligible based on the current criteria have been contacted by the Doctoral College already.
+If you have not been contacted and wish to discuss your eligibility, please contact your supervisor in the first instance.